Bend It Like Beckham: Stage musical

-A stage musical version of the film opened at London's Phoenix Theatre in June 2015.
+A stage musical version of the film opened at London's Phoenix Theatre in the West End of London in June 2015.

-On 7 May 2019 it was announced that the stage production, which debuted in London's West End, would have its North American premiere in Toronto, with a limited run at the St. Lawrence Centre for the Arts' Bluma Appel Theatre beginning in December 2019.
+On 7 May 2019 it was announced that the stage production would have its North American premiere in Toronto, Canada, with a limited run at the St. Lawrence Centre for the Arts' Bluma Appel Theatre, beginning in December 2019.